 The focus of this program is to increase the problem-solving ability in information superiority of senior defense executives in performing their demanding leadership roles.
-The goal is to make participants more familiar with:
+Participants become more familiar with:

-- · Development and maintenance of sound integrated technology infrastructures and application systems. - · Application delivery and operation. - · Tools and methods used to monitor and evaluate performance of installed warfare systems.
+- Development and maintenance of sound integrated technology infrastructures and application systems. - · Application delivery and operation. - Tools and methods used to monitor and evaluate performance of installed warfare systems.